MarkAir: Bumping Wien aside

 Passenger service started as MarkAir on 1 March.
 Bergt agreed when Wien's CEO said there was were not room for three passenger airlines in Alaska.
 AIA's scheduled cargo service had grown to 17 routes in Alaska; passenger service was the next step.
 "MarkAir" was a late choice after Northern Air Cargo objected to "NorthAir."
 Two weeks after the first flight, MarkAir bought Wien's Alaska ground facilities for $22.5 million.
 In November, Wien filed for bankruptcy and ceased operations.
 Merrill Wien, son of Wien founder Noel Wien, later said Wien was liquidated "by a corporate raider" for about twice what it was bought.
-If liquidation of Wien was or became the goal, it was facilited by MarkAir's purchase of Wien's Alaska ground facilities; Wien's president bought the airline just the prior year for only $37 million.
+If liquidation of Wien was or became the goal, it was assisted by MarkAir's purchase of Wien's Alaska ground facilities; Wien's president bought the airline just the prior year for only $37 million.

 Wien's exit was timely.
 As the nearby table shows, MarkAir's 1984 financial results were extremely poor; by early 1985 the airline was unable to pay its bills.
 Bergt admitted he overestimated the market.
 A lessor repossessed one 737 and sued MarkAir for another after the airline barricaded the aircraft for a month to prevent removal.
 MarkAir acknowledged it missed the payments, but said the lessor had an unusually large deposit for this contingency.
 A judge agreed.
 The elimination of Wien resulted in a complete turnaround in MarkAir's results in 1985.